 Not everyone who runs a website thinks about backups, even, some people don’t know that their website can be hacked or simply lost.
 This is a very important topic that people should understand.
 Even, if you have a backup of your blog, you can’t guarantee at 100% that you can use it at the right moment to restore your files.

-This can happen when you reach your disk space limit with your web hosting provider, make sure that you have enough space if you save your backups in the same servers (not recommended at all to save backups on the same servers).
+This can happen when you reach your disk space limit with your web hosting provider, make sure that you have enough space if you save your backups in the same servers (not recommended at all to save backups in the same servers).

 If you think that this can’t happen, then search Google for similar problems, and you will find thousands of people who lost their business at least for months because of similar issues.

-If you are a person who needs to guarantee at 100% his website backups, then you need to create at least, two different external servers for the same daily backup.
+If you are a person who needs to guarantee 100% of his website backups, then you need to create at least, two different external servers for the same daily backup.
 That will guarantee at least one functional source if you lose backups.
 Now, let’s backup a website if you lost all files.

 Restore your website even without a backup